green-coding-solutions/website/content/showcases/avif-vs-png.md

                         <i class="graduation cap icon"></i>
                         <div class="content">
                             Research question
-                            <div class="sub header">How much do we save in CO2 when converting all PNG to webP and is there a downside / rebound effect to it?</div>
+                            <div class="sub header">How much do we save in CO2 when converting all PNG to AVIF and is there a downside / rebound effect to it?</div>
                         </div>
                     </h2>
                 </div>